 What does a driver do?
 He drives a car, a bike, or a lorry.
 Similar is the case of the device driver designed to work on computers and other devices.
 Its task is to drive the hardware it’s designed for, i.e., act as the mediator between the hardware and the operating system.

 An operating system doesn’t come with support for all hardware present on the machine.
 You can take the example of the graphics card installed on your computer.
 Different companies manufacture these products, and that’s why the operating system needs customized equipment – designed by the hardware makers themselves – to access these hardware components.

 The development of drivers requires a lot of care because it directly deals with the hardware.
 If something messes up the device driver, it may lead to a system crash.
-That’s why a qualified person is needed to write the driver software for a device.
+That’s why a qualified person or team is needed to write the driver software for a device.

 Anything tagged as the software doesn’t exist physically, unlike the case of the hardware.
 The British computer science pioneer Alan Turing was the person who coined the term software.

 The operating system you’re running at the moment is also a software, and it provides a workspace for other software installed on the operating system.
 Even the device driver I mentioned earlier is also a type of software.
 Such software come under a larger pool known as System Software.
 These are the ones vital to the system operation.
 Similarly, malware is a separate pool of malicious software with its subsets, including viruses, trojans, worms, etc.

 One noteworthy point is that software is a broad term.
 And the stuff which we refer to as software in daily usage is called Application Software.
 This category ranges from anti-virus, word processor, web browser, multimedia, and video editing software.
 In a nutshell, these are designed to perform some application on the computer.

 Does our article clear your doubts about the difference between Software, Driver, Firmware helpful?
 Drop your thoughts in the comments.